-The admissions review committee prefers letters of recommendation from people who are qualified to speak about your academic performance, preparation for graduate study, and creative writing.
+The admissions review committee prefers letters from people who are qualified to speak about your academic performance, preparation for graduate study, and creative writing.

 Will my application be considered if I can't provide the minimum number of recommendations?

 All submitted applications will be reviewed.
-If you're not able to provide the number of recommendations requested, please provide a brief explanation in your statement of purpose.
+If you're not able to provide the number of recommendations requested, please write a brief explanation in your statement of purpose.

 To whom should the letters of recommendation be addressed?

-Letters can be addressed To Whom It May Concern, to the MFA Admissions Committee, or to the Director of the MFA Program.
+Letters can be addressed To Whom It May Concern.

 Does the program accept letters of recommendation submitted using a dossier service?

-Can I upload or mail copies of my published works, book reviews, press clippings, or CV to supplement my application?
+Can I upload or mail copies of my published works or book reviews to supplement my application?

 What changes can I make to my application after I submit it?

-You may log in to GradApply and update your contact information, upload transcripts, and add or update recommenders.
-You may email the MFA graduate coordinator to apply for the Tribal Fellowship or submit revised statements for the San Diego Fellowship.
+You may log in to GradApply and update your contact information, upload transcripts, add or update recommenders, and submit applicant statements for the San Diego Fellowship.